tjoyner/ofvioletsandlicorice/chapter2.md

 "I prefer your Barbaresco," answered Daniel, taking a slice of toma cheese.

 Amalia was absent from their discussion.
-Daniel saw her wandering gaze, and supposed that her thoughts were elsewhere.
+Daniel saw her wandering gaze and supposed that her thoughts were elsewhere.
 She expressed annoyance at their words, nervously taking slices of salami and chunks of cheese from the platter.

 "What do you intend to do with the dog?"
 Amalia asked again.